Eyewritecode/eyewritecode.github.io/_posts/2014-09-05-starting-a-rails-community-in-Rwanda.md

 I fell for it.
 I downloaded everything that i could get my cursor on, filled my external HDD with tutorials and started my "self taught" journey.

 Android was the ish at that time(2012) at least at my university.
 I watched everything that was on Bucky's youtube channel about android!
 (I wonder if he's still making videos).<br>
 All that because my undergrad thesis was about android. i "supposedly" made an android application for guardians to be able to track the location of their kids while not at home.
-By the way, I even made an [interview](https://wazaonline.com/fr/rencontres-et-profils/thibault-mutabazi-createur-dappli) about it ;)
+By the way, I even had an [interview](https://wazaonline.com/fr/rencontres-et-profils/thibault-mutabazi-createur-dappli) about it ;)

 I gotta say my efforts to learn android didn't turn to ashes, I got few gigs for android apps and it helped gain new skills. some of them are: